Arcade Game Types and How They Fit in Your Location

-Merchandiser Games are a version of redemption games where you can win a prize directly from the machine.
-Players play for the experience of testing their skills, but mostly for a direct high-quality prize, photo, or product dispensed.
+Merchandiser games are a version of redemption games where you can win a prize directly from the machine.
+Players play for the experience of testing their skills, but mainly for a direct high-quality prize, photo, or product dispensed.

 Now that we walked through the main categories, let’s take a look at some popular subcategories:

-These games have been around for decades and are always a hit with kids and adults alike.
-Their interactivity means that it is easy for guests to become fully immersed in the action.
-Before long, they will be so focused on scoring the next goal and forget about anything else that might be going on around them.
+Air Hockey games have been around for decades and are always a hit for kids and adults alike.
+Their interactivity makes it easy for guests to immerse themselves fully in action.
+Before long, they will focus on scoring the next goal and forget about anything else happening around them.

 BASKETBALL ARCADE GAMES

-Basketball is not just one of America's most popular sports, it is also one of its favorite arcade games.
-Some guests will want nothing more than to beat their friends in a one-on-one game, while others will want to get in the zone and try to set a new high score.
-There really is no wrong way to play these awesome games.
+Basketball is one of America’s most popular sports and one of its favorite arcade games.
+Some guests want nothing more than to beat their friends in a one-on-one game, while others want to get in the zone and set a new high score.
+There is no wrong way to play these awesome games.